-Counting songs are such a useful learning tool, and 1, 2, 3, 4, 5, Once I Caught A Fish Alive is one of the best.
+1 2 3 4 5 Once I Caught A Fish Alive is always a favourite counting song.
 It encourages little ones to count their fingers from 1 – 10 , while it also has the lovely imaginative actions of catching a wriggly fish from a pond.

 One, Two, Three, Four, Five, (count out fingers on one hand)